JankoLancer/livly/README.md

 You can request for vacation, sick, and other types of leave, and only a chosen approver can approve/deny requests.
 Whenever a new request is created, approver get notification in their personal chats.
 After each approved/denied leave request, the user gets a notification.

 Livly offers daily notifications about who's on leave that day.
 You don't need to remember it, Livly will remember for you.
-Also, Livly provides a clear overview Home page, where you can observe the most important data about your team's leaves.
+Also, Livly provides a clear overview Home page, where you can observe the most important data about your team's leave.
 This enables simple, fast, reliable, and transparent leave management within your team.

 **ToDo :**
-- [ ] Web portal for company preferences (daily notification time, leave types, approvers, etc.) and leave management (list all leaves, CRUD leaves, leave reports)
+- [ ] Web portal for company preferences (daily notification time, leave types, approvers, etc.) and leave management (list all leave, CRUD leave, leave reports)
 - [ ] Google Calendar, Outlook, iCloud Calendar sync
 - [ ] See how many days off the user have remaining
 - [ ] Approver can leave a comment when approving leave(s)